Explore Jobs

 Fact Checked

-• 46% of LGBTQ+ workers have experienced unfair treatment at work at one point in their lives.
+• 46% of LGBTQ+ workers have experienced unfair treatment at work at some point in their careers.

-• More than 33% of LGTBQ+ Americans and more than 60% of trans Americans faced some kind of discrimination over 2020.
+• More than 33% of LGBTQ+ Americans and over 60% of transgender Americans faced discrimination in 2020.

-• 36% of LGBTQ+ people have experienced harassment or discrimination in the workplace, making it the second most common space where LGBTQ+ people experience discrimination, behind public spaces (51%).
+• 36% of LGBTQ+ individuals report harassment or discrimination at work, making it the second most common

-• 93% of Fortune 500 companies have non-discrimination policies that include sexual orientation.
-91% have non-discrimination policies that include gender identity.
+• 93% of Fortune 500 companies have non-discrimination policies that include sexual orientation, and 91% include gender identity.

-• 20% of LGBTQ+ Americans have experienced discrimination based on sexual orientation or gender identity when applying for jobs.
+• 20% of LGBTQ+ Americans have encountered discrimination based on sexual orientation or gender identity during the job application process.

-• While 5.1% of American women and 3.9% of men are LGBTQ+, LGBTQ+ women hold only 0.6% of women-held senior VP/C-suite jobs, and LGBTQ+ men hold only 2.9% of senior VP/C-sute jobs held by men.
+• While 5.1% of American women and 3.9% of men identify as LGBTQ+, LGBTQ+ women occupy only 0.6% of senior VP/C-suite roles for women, and LGBTQ+ men hold just 2.9% of senior VP/C-suite positions for men.

 Evaluation + Promotion | Industry | Being ‘Out’ at Work | Employment | Job Type | Workplace Inclusivity/Exclusivity | Income